fbpx

 RPL recognises any prior knowledge and experience and measures it against the qualification in which students are enrolled.
 The individual may not need to complete all of a training program if he or she already possesses some of the competencies taught in a program.

-• An individual wishing to enrol in this skill set must hold the unit CPCWHS1001 Prepare to work safely in the construction industry or its equivalent unit (e.g., Construction White Card) at the time of enrolment.
+• An individual wishing to enrol in this skill set must hold the unit CPCWHS1001 Prepare to work safely in the construction industry or its equivalent unit (e.g., Statement of Attainment) at the time of enrolment.

 • No, the 20 hours placement is unpaid.